-Values

-0 5 60 (x 1 min, 0 = Disabled)

-0 5 60 (x 1 min, 0 = Disabled)

-Home page / Default page
+Parameter name Values Timeout for home page 0 5 60 (x 1 min, 0 = Disabled) Timeout for power saving mode 0 5 60 (x 1 min, 0 = Disabled) Page to show when leaving power saving mode Home page / Default page Enable wake up object [Checkbox]

-[Checkbox]

-This section controls the behaviour of the power saving mode (see 2.1.9 Power saving mode on page 20).
+This section controls the behaviour of the power saving mode (see 2.1.9 Power saving mode on page 21).
 The Timeout for home page and Timeout for power saving mode parameters define the initial timeout values.
 Both of them can be adjusted from the user interface (Preferences > Power saving).